boobaGreen/S2INodeJsPOF/readme.md

 EXAMPLE (sort ascending by name):
 `/api/v1/products/?sort=name`.

-For the Orders- "get all" the default orders is "-createdAt" (decrescent first, the newst before) , for switch use "sort=createdAt" (no minus sign)
+For the Orders- "get all" the default orders is "-createdAt" (newest first) , for switch use "sort=createdAt" (no minus sign)

 ## :triangular_ruler: Database Architecture